The Knight Group

 wswoffo at unc.edu

 Will is a graduate student in the polymer division originally from Greensboro, NC.
-He completed his undergraduate degree in Chemistry at Appalachian State University (Roll Neers') where he worked in Al Schwab's lab on coordination polymers.
+He completed his undergraduate degree in Chemistry at Appalachian State University (Roll 'Neers) where he worked in Al Schwab's lab on coordination polymers.
 Will also worked in coatings chemistry at Axalta Coatings Systems for 3 summer internships.
 Outside of lab, you can find him mountain biking, hiking, snowboarding, or playing video games!

 Carly Slough